sphinx-extensions2/sphinx-tippy/README.md

 # sphinx-tippy

 Get rich tool tips in your sphinx documentation!

+See the documentation for details.